kemanedonfack/aws-scale-wordpress/README.md

 ### Step 2: Edit wp-config.php

-Once connected to the EC2 instance, navigate to the WordPress installation directory and edit the `wp-config.php` file:
+Once connected to the EC2 instance, navigate to the WordPress installation directory and edit the `wp-config.php` file

 ```bash
 cd /var/www/html